 This course will be delivered by Maureen McGarvey.
 Maureen has been involved in online training and management training for the past 15 years, running a range of distance, face to face, and online training programmes for academic managers at IH London.

 This is a 6-module course, delivered asynchronously entirely online via our Moodle site.

 During the course you will:

-- The course is an asynchronous online course.
-It is designed this way so that you can access the material whenever it suits you.
-You don't have to log on at a certain time which means that wherever you are in the world the time difference is never an issue.
+The course is an asynchronous online course.
+This means you can access the course material at a time that suits you – you don’t need to log on and be present at any specific time.
+So wherever you are in the world, the time difference is never an issue.

-A new module is covered each week and the material for that module is provided over the course of the week.
-You are given tasks to do both in groups and individually.
-The discussion forums are a great opportunity to share ideas and learn from your peers on the course.
-It is advisable to log on regularly so that you keep up to date with the ongoing discussions.
-The tutor will also log on frequently, monitor the discussions and give you guidance and support.
+Each week, a new module is covered, and the material is provided over the course of that week.
+Tasks are to be completed either individually or as part of a group.
+The discussion forums are what course participants value most about the online learning process.
+They offer the perfect opportunity to share ideas and learn from your peers on the course.
+We recommend that participants log on regularly to keep up to date with the ongoing conversation.
+Course tutors will also log on frequently to monitor the discussions and give guidance and support.

 Your time commitment

 It depends on the individual, but we recommend a minimum of 5 to 7 hours per week spent online and doing tasks.
 Your study hours are flexible, but some tasks require group input and have set deadlines.
 The more time you can devote to the course, the more you will gain from it.